source-solutions/windows-tools/README.md

 ### Image2ULAplus

 Based on the earlier SCRplus, Image2ULAplus is an alternative to DaDither.
 It has limited dithering and no batch processing, but it can be useful in converting non-photo realistic images.
+It's included with ZX-Paintbrush in this repo.

 ### ImageMagick